ndaman/vim-config/README.md

 # vim-config

 I wanted to centralize my vim config settings and any other installation instructions so that I can more easily keep things consistent.
 I will also keep track of things to improve to make the process easier.
+Right now I prefer using Windows Terminal with [Cascadia Code PL](https://github.com/microsoft/cascadia-code/releases?WT.mc_id=-blog-scottha)

 ## wsl setup
 1. Check windows 10 version, for >2004 we can set up wsl 2